scientifichackers/react-pages/README.md

 ## Existing projects

-React Pages will automatically patch itslef into any existing project, that was created using `create-react-app`.
+React Pages will automatically patch itsef into any existing project, that was created using `create-react-app`.

 Just run `react-pages project .` from your project directory!